GSA/Section508.gov/_pages/test/2025-07-25-elements-of-test-report.md

 sidenav: true
 permalink: test/elements-of-an-accessibility-test-report/
 type: test
-title: 'Essential Elements of an Accessibility Test Report'
+title: Essential Elements of an Accessibility Test Report
 description: Learn about essential elements an ICT accessibility test report should include in order to assist teams in identifying accessibility gaps and prioritizing remediation efforts.
 created: 2025-07-24
 contributors: